 White Blesbok Hunt & African shooting sticks

 Finally, he paused with a quartering on shot, and the Sako spoke, bullet punched through, short-run and down.
 These are very muscular antelope.
-Ben mentioned that a less than optimal strike on one would result in a long chase.
+Ben mentioned that a less than an optimal strike on one would result in a long chase.
 These look more goat-like than any other antelope I looked at up close.

-The blesbuck was field-dressed after photos were taken.
+The Blesbuck was field-dressed after photos were taken.
 We headed in the cruiser towards the top of a ridge to see what might be in the next grassy expanse when Ben pointed out the head of a snake above the grass, which was a Boomslang, we jumped out for a better look, but it retreated into a large clump of grass.